Your Board of Directors always appreciates your continuing support.

-As a result, the overall car carrier business recorded a year-on-year decrease in revenue, but turned a profit by tackling to improve its profitability including improvement in the vessel operation efficiency, optimization of the fleet allocation, and reduction of the operational costs.
+As a result, the overall car carrier business recorded a year-on-year decrease in revenue but turned a profit by tackling to improve its profitability including improvement in the vessel operation efficiency, a recovery in freight and optimization of the fleet allocation.

-Regarding Containership Business, in the operating revenues of OCEAN NETWORK EXPRESS PTE.
-LTD. (hereinafter referred to as “ONE”), the Company’s equity-method affiliate, by recovery of the liftings and the space utilization, improvement of the freight rate of long-term contracts in North America dominant services, improvement of the cargo portfolio, and the tackles to improve its profitability including reduction of the operational costs through realignment and rationalization of the trades, ONE overall recorded a year-on-year increase and turned a profit.
+Regarding Containership Business, in the first half of the current fiscal year, OCEAN NETWORK EXPRESS PTE.
+LTD. (hereinafter referred to as "ONE") achieved recovery in liftings and space utilization, improved the cargo portfolio, and implemented measures to improve its profitability, including reduction of the operational costs through realignment and rationalization of the trades.

-As a result, the overall Product Logistics Segment recorded a year-on-year decrease, but a profit increased.
+As a result, the overall Product Logistics Segment recorded a year-on-year decrease in revenue, but a loss decreased.